tier4/AWML/docs/design/autoware_ml_design.md

 - Tier S:
   - It is core function in ML system and it updates frequently from any requests.
   - We strive to make it high maintainability with code quality, unit test and CI/CD.
-  - We put highest priority on support and maintance to it because it leads to fast cycle development for developers.
+  - We put highest priority on support and maintenance to it because it leads to fast cycle development for developers.
 - Tier A:
-  - It is maintance phase on development, so it's updates is not frequently.
+  - It is maintenance phase on development, so it's updates is not frequently.
   - We make it maintainability with code quality, unit test and CI/CD, if possible.
-  - We put a high prority on support to it.
+  - We put a high priority on support to it.
 - Tier B:
   - We fix a broken tool when needed.
   - We put a middle priority on support to it.